Internectio/Locuscraft/README.md

 * Title
 * Any number of text fields (description, commentary, notes, logs) which may be listed and have nested lists.
-* Resources (links, interests, uploads, related tasks)
+* Resources (links, interests, uploads, related tasks/posts)

 Settings and tools include:

 * Priority
 * Urgency
-* Recurrence
+* Start time
 * Deadline/expiration/end time
+* Recurrence or multiple specific timeframes
 * Reminders
+* Specific tools such as calculators, generators, free design software

+Tasks and sub-tasks can be marked by the user as not started, in progress, incomplete, or complete.

 Tasks can also be organized into separate lists, and the list given a name, to group tasks together.
 For example one may want to make a list of goals, or a to-do list.

 An example of a personal task could be to learn more about carpentry.
-Therefore the user could link the carpentry entry to their goal, add carpentry to their interests, and when they do carpentry activities, they will learn about carpentry and work towards their goal.
-Likewise a goal can include tasks and *any* task can be included in a goal.
+It's title would be "Learn more about carpentry".
+The user could find the carpentry entry on locuscraft and link it to the task as a resource.
+They could have the Carpentry activity feed be displayed under the task.
+They could link specific videos or websites as well.
+They can write a description detailing specifically what they know and want to learn.
+They can set a timeframe to work on this the following day from 10 AM to 11:30 AM and recurring every day after for a week.
+They could create sub-tasks for each day that must be completed in order, such as watch these videos, then build this, then build that.
+The user could share their task by posting it on Carpentry.
+It may not get any hits, but who knows?
+The user could go a step further by helping create a step-by-step learning guide under Carpentry, and earn community points in the process.

 Locuscraft will also give suggestions to the user to give them ideas.
-For example one suggested goal could be to "write in your journal every day".
-The user can simply click "add to goals" then go to the goal and tweak it to their own tastes.
-Locuscraft can even provide a tool for the user to write in an online journal and keep up with their daily activities and journal entries.

-Some other examples:
+Here's some examples we might suggest:

+* Create a daily journal.
 * Add birthdays to your calendar.
-* Make a list of personal goals
+* Make a list of personal goals.
-	List things you think you should be doing every day.
-Example:
-•	Work 8 hours
-•	Exercise for 45 minutes
-•	Cook
-•	Meditate for 15 minutes
-•	Write in my journal
-•	Craft my locus for 30 minutes (answer questions or complete tasks on Locuscraft)
-•	Watch one show
-•	Play video games for 1 hour
-•	Sleep for 7.5 hours
-o	Projects/Long-term tasks.
+* List your ideal daily routine.
+(Give examples too)
+* Try cooking some highly rated recipes!
+(Recipes can be added as tasks)
+* Create a daily exercise routine.
+* Create a daily meditation task.
+* Work on a diet regimen!
+(Link to a guide)

+###Customization

+The user will be able to organize the layout of their homepage.
+This means they will be able to move My Tasks, Posts, tools, and other things around on the page.

+In addition they will be able to customize the format to some extent.
+I'm thinking the colors, background images, and perhaps the font.
+There could also be avatar pictures, maybe?
+These could be integrated as rewards for certain amounts of community points.

+This part is not well established yet because it is low on the list of priorities.

 ##Privacy